'Falling insect' season length impacts river ecosystems

-Category: Climate Hits: 2Insects that fall from the surrounding forest provide seasonal food for fish in streams.
+Category: Climate Hits: 4Insects that fall from the surrounding forest provide seasonal food for fish in streams.
 Researchers have shown that the lengthening of this period has a profound effect on stream food webs and ecosystem functions.
 These research results provide proof that changes in forest seasonality also affect the ecosystems of nearby rivers.
 This finding also highlights the importance of predicting the effects of climate change.

 Read more https://www.sciencedaily.com/releases/2021/03/210305092414.htm